TylerYep/blog/_posts/2019-07-11-learning-git-part-1.md

 This will create a copy of the contents of the repository onto your computer.
 You should see a folder on your computer with a README.md file.

 Now, an important distinction: there are now TWO copies of your files.
 One is the **local version**, which we will work on and make changes to.
 The other is an **origin version**, which exists on the Github servers.
-Once we make our changes to the local copy, we will push it up to the Github servers to store in the **origin**.
+Once we make changes to the local copy, we will push it up to the Github servers to store in the **origin**.

 ![How Github Works](/blog/images/github-tutorial/github.png)
 *Quick diagram of origin vs local copy.*